minimaxir/copy-syntax-highlight-osx/README.md

 Idea was inspired by comments on [this GitHub Gist](https://gist.github.com/jimbojsb/1630790), which linked to [this Stack Overflow](http://apple.stackexchange.com/questions/94222/how-to-get-automator-to-treat-text-as-rtf/94246#94246) answer which serves as the core function.

 Example GIF uses code sourced from [learnpython.org](http://www.learnpython.org/en/Hello,_World!).
-GIFs are rendered using the [Video to GIF OS X tool](https://github.com/minimaxir/video-to-gif-osx).
+The GIFs in this README are rendered using the [Video to GIF OS X tool](https://github.com/minimaxir/video-to-gif-osx).

 ## License